IBM-Bluemix-Docs/mobilepush/push_step_1.md

    ![Push Notifications console](images/safari_1.jpg "Apple Developer portal showing the Website Push IDs navigation option")

 1. In the Register Website Push ID pane, provide an appropriate Website Push ID description and identifier ID.
 It is recommended that this is in reverse-domain name format, starting with `web`.
 For example, `web.com.acmebanks`.
 1. Register the Website Push ID.
-You now have your Website Push ID
+You now have your Website Push ID.
 1. Open the identifier and select **Create certificate** to create a certificate to use for the Website Push ID.
 1. Use **Keychain Access** application on your Mac to create a Certificate Signing Request (CSR).
 1. From the menu, select **Keychain Access > Certificate Assistant > Request a Certificate From a Certificate Authority…**